 4) Place a ruler, meter stick, or other scale item in the same plane as the motion being recorded.
 Having the scale object at that same distance eliminates parallax error in scaling.
 Again, the scale must be in the same plane as the motion, not behind or in front of the motion.

-6) If you are going to synchronize the video to sensor data, do not rely only on experimental sensor data to accomplish the sync.
+6) If you are going to synchronize the video to sensor data in Logger Pro, do not rely only on experimental sensor data to accomplish the sync.
 Instead, include some non-experiment-related event, like a toe tapping a force plate, to accomplish the sync.
 Sound may also be useful.

-If you are using a smartphone for recording videos, note that most default camera software will use a shutter speed that is much too slow for rapid motion such as freefall.
+8) Choose a fast shutter speed (in distinction to the frame rate) to reduce motion blur.
+Most camera software in phones and tablets will use a shutter speed that is much too slow for rapid motion such as freefall.
+You can reduce this problem by taking videos outdoors with lots of light.
+Typical classroom light is not enough to give fast shutter speeds.
 Specialized video apps are available that allow the shutter speed to be set.
 One for iOS is called ProMovie.

-Additional information about cameras is available in our Getting Started with Videos Guide at:
+Additional information about cameras is available in our Getting Started with Videos Guide.